List of Greek deities: Nature deities

 While many of the major Greek gods were associated with aspects of nature, various lesser deities are classed as nature gods because they personify particular parts of the natural world.
-Some such deities stood for parts of nature that played a role in the lives of all people - such as the earth, sea, sun, moon, and winds - and so were held as divine throughout Greece (though these gods did not experience the same development in myth and cult as figures such as the Olympians).
-Other nature deities - the river gods and nymphs, (Note: On the nymphs, see their entry under .) who represented features of the landscape such as rivers, springs, or mountains - were individually worshipped only in a specific town or area.
+Some such deities stood for parts of nature that played a role in the lives of all people - such as the earth, sea, Sun, Moon, and winds - and so were held as divine throughout Greece (though these gods did not experience the same development in myth and cult as figures such as the Olympians).
+Other nature deities - the river gods and nymphs, (Note: On the nymphs, see their entry under .) who represented features of the landscape such as rivers, springs, or mountains - were each worshipped only in a specific town or area.
 They were numerous, and their cults were found throughout the Greek world.